chazlarson/Plex-Meta-Manager-Wiki/index.md

 ## Walkthroughs

-If you find steps 1-3 above daunting, there are some walkthroughs available that will take you through those three steps: getting PMM installed, creating a config file, and creating a couple collections to show how the process works.
+If you find steps 1-3 above daunting, there are some walkthroughs available that will take you through those three steps: getting Plex Meta Manager installed, creating a config file, and creating a couple collections to show how the process works.

    1. The [Local Walkthrough](home/guides/local) covers installing the script natively [not in docker] on your local computer or a remote server.
    2. The [Docker Walkthrough](home/guides/docker) covers the same thing, running the script via Docker.
    3. The [unRAID Walkthrough](home/guides/unraid) gets you started configuring the script in UNRaid.
-It doesn't go through the same steps with regard to creating the config file and metadata file, so you may want to go through the docker walkthrough first to gain that understanding.
+It doesn't go through the same steps with regard to creating the config file and metadata file, so you may want to go through the [Docker Walkthrough](home/guides/docker) first on your computer to gain that understanding.

 ## Development & Nightly Builds
 There is a [develop](https://github.com/meisnate12/Plex-Meta-Manager/tree/develop) build which will have the most updated fixes and enhancements to the script.